Wiley Nickel NC-13

 Nickel ran for Congress in North Carolina’s newly drawn 13th congressional district.
 The district covers southern Wake County, all of Johnston County, and parts of Wayne and Harnett Counties.
 Nickel won the Democratic nomination.[36]

-The Carolina Journal wrote that Nickel ran “as a moderate despite a fairly left-wing voting record”.[27]
+The conservative Carolina Journal wrote that Nickel ran “as a moderate despite a fairly left-wing voting record”.[37]

 Caucus memberships